Life Is Strange: Books

-In September 2018, Square Enix partnered with Titan Publishing on Life Is Strange: Welcome to Blackwell Academy, written by Matt Forbeck, a 160-page book exploring the Life Is Strange universe through the eyes of a student guide to Blackwell Academy and Arcadia Bay.
-It features notes, sketches and photographs from various characters of the first game and was released on 9 October.
-In July 2022, Titan announced a prose novel by Rosiee Thor about Steph Gingrich, Steph's Story, for release on 21 March 2023.
-A second novel Heatwaves by Brittney Morris, featuring Alex and Steph after the events of True Colors, was released on 30 July 2024.
+In September 2018, Square Enix partnered with Titan Publishing on Welcome to Blackwell Academy, a 160-page in-universe tie-in book exploring the Life Is Strange universe through the eyes of a student guide to Blackwell Academy and Arcadia Bay.
+It features notes, sketches, and photographs from various characters from the first Life Is Strange and Before the Storm.
+It was written by Matt Forbeck and released on 9 October 2018.

+In July 2022, the first novel was announced, titled Steph's Story, which focuses on the character Steph Gingrich, who was first introduced in Before the Storm.
+It was written by Rosiee Thor and released on 21 March 2023.
+In October 2023, a second novel was announced, titled Heatwaves, which features Alex Chen and Steph after the events of True Colors.
+It was written by Brittney Morris and released on 30 July 2024.

-On July 30, 2025, it was revealed that they would be releasing two books the following year.
-One was Welcome to Caledon University, an in-universe tie-in for Double Exposure written by Chris Farnell which would be coming out in April 2026.
-The other was Out of Focus, a novel by Rosiee Thor which would follow up from the events of Steph's Story.
+On July 30, 2025, two new books were announced and set to be released the following year.
+A second in-universe tie-in book, titled Welcome to Caledon University, features notes, sketches, and photographs from various characters from Double Exposure and Reunion.
+It was written by Chris Farnell and released on 14 April 2026.
+A third novel, titled Out of Focus, focuses on Chloe Price as the band manager of Drugstore Makeup.
+It was written by Rosiee Thor and released on 1 September 2026.

 Television series

-In July 2016, Legendary Digital Studios and Square Enix announced that they would be adapting Life Is Strange as a digital series.
+In July 2016, Legendary Digital Studios and Square Enix announced that they had begun developing an adaptation of Life Is Strange, with dj2 Entertainment acquiring the television rights.
 At the time of the announcement, they were meeting with potential writers for the series adaptation, which would be set in Arcadia Bay.
-In 2017, dj2 Entertainment had sold the rights to the series to the streaming service Hulu.
-In August 2021, it was announced that Shawn Mendes would serve as an executive producer on the series, in addition to overseeing the music for the series.
-It was also revealed that Anonymous Content would be joining as a production company for the series.
-Actress Emma Myers, known for her role as Enid Sinclair in the Netflix series Wednesday, has expressed interest in portraying Max Caulfield in the upcoming Life Is Strange adaptation.
-In September 2025, it was announced that Amazon MGM Studios had acquired the rights to produce the series for Prime Video, with Charlie Covell set to serve as showrunner and executive producer.
+In 2017, the television rights were sold to Hulu.
+In August 2021, it was announced that Shawn Mendes would oversee the music for the series with Anonymous Content joining the series to co-produce.

+In September 2025, Amazon MGM Studios acquired the television rights and gave a series order to an adaptation of the first Life Is Strange game for Amazon Prime Video, with Charlie Covell serving as showrunner, writer, and executive producer while Story Kitchen and LuckyChap Entertainment joined the series to co-produce.
+In March 2026, Tatum Grace Hopkins and Maisy Stella were cast as Max and Chloe, respectively.
+Karyn Kusama was announced as the director for the first two episodes, and will executive produce alongside Jen Roskind, Dmitri M. Johnson, Michael Lawrence Goldberg, and Timothy I. Stevenson.